Knowledge Base

 How to create a promotion

-1. In your SearchStudio, go to optimizations >> Promotions
+1. In your SearchStudio, go to Optimizations >> Promotions

 2. Enable this promotion: Ensure this is enabled.